rsaadkamal/Codility/README.txt

 ————————

 The repo is for the solutions of the problems in the Codility platform.
-Generally, Codility problems are formed with more than one arguments and helps to improve the abstract thinking.
+Generally, Codility problems comprehensive, formed with multiple arguments and helps to improve the abstract thinking.
 However, unless specified, these problems may not be suitable to prepare for the general coding interviews.

 I haven't write the solutions and are primarily collected for the educational purpose.
 However, I refactored the code and changed the logic if necessary.
 Occasionally, I don't